Exit!

-EXIT! (or alternatively: Exit!) is a German journal of social criticism, and discussion group formed in 2004.
-The journal is published by the publishing house Zu Klampen Verlag.
-The journal has a value-critical (German: Wertkritik) approach, both to the contemporary mode of production, and its critique of traditional marxism, as well as their critique of political economy.
+EXIT! (or alternatively: Exit!) is a German magazine of social criticism, and discussion group formed in 2004.
+The magazine is published by the publishing house Zu Klampen Verlag.
+The magazine has a value-critical (German: Wertkritik) approach, both to the contemporary mode of production, and its critique of traditional marxism, as well as their critique of political economy.

 EXIT! thereby subjects "abstract labour" and its expressions of value, commodity, money and market to a categorical critique.
-The value dissociation criticism (German: Wertabspaltungskritik) of the philosopher Roswitha Scholz occupies a large space in the journal.
+The value dissociation criticism (German: Wertabspaltungskritik) of the philosopher Roswitha Scholz occupies a large space in the magazine.